- Academic Affairs

 - Operations and Planning

 The discarded plastic, paper, glass, and cans that you toss into your single-stream recycling container at home really does end up getting sorted and recycled at the region’s privately owned facility in Elkridge, Md., but it helps if you know the inside story.

-The University’s UMB Go Green sustainability program, worked with environmental scientist Sarah Koser to present a recycling primer on Feb.
-8 in the Green Room, on the first floor of the Southern Management Corporation Campus Center.
+The University’s UMB Go Green sustainability program worked with environmental scientist Sarah Koser to present a recycling primer on Feb.
+8 in the Green Room, on the first floor of the SMC Campus Center.
 Koser and Clare Banks, of UMB Go Green, visited the sprawling Waste Management (WM) Inc. recycling facility, which handles refuse from most of Maryland as well as jurisdictions from Delaware, Washington, D.C., West Virginia, and Northern Virginia.